 Does Your Smile Need Periodontal Treatment?

 Our team is ready to help you enjoy good gum health and keep your smile disease free.
 For more information on periodontal therapy, schedule a consultation with your dentist by calling Dr. Newman’s office in Tucson, AZ, today at 520-296-5439.
-We’re conveniently located inside the Colonial Verde Dental building, and proudly welcome the residents of all surrounding communities.
+We’re conveniently located inside the Grant Road Professional Plaza, and proudly welcome the residents of all surrounding communities.